Less than zero? Fed's Powell shows no love for negative rates

-(Reuters) - Federal Reserve Chair Jerome Powell had a clear message to interest rate futures traders on Wednesday: Bets the U.S. central bank is headed toward a negative interest-rate policy are off-base.
+(Reuters) - Federal Reserve Chair Jerome Powell had a clear message to interest rate futures traders on Wednesday: Bets that the U.S. central bank will pursue a negative interest-rate policy are off-base.

 The Fed’s top official became the latest in a parade of policymakers to brush off the notion that they might push rates into negative territory after futures tied to Fed interest rate policy expectations recently began pricing a small chance of sub-zero U.S. rates within the next year.

 “The committee’s view on negative rates really has not changed.
-This is not something that we are looking at,” Powell said in answer to a question during an event hosted by the Peterson Institute for International Economics.
+This is not something that we are looking at,” Powell said in answer to a question during an event hosted by the Peterson Institute for International Economics, as he referenced the Fed’s policy-setting Federal Open Market Committee (FOMC).

 A number of major central banks - including the Bank of Japan and European Central Bank - have implemented negative-rate policies in the years since the 2007-2009 financial crisis because their sluggish economies have failed to produce the desired level of inflation.

 Last week for the first time ever, fed funds futures began reflecting a small chance that negative rate policy would find its way to U.S. shores.
-The market is used to both hedge for and bet outright on the level of the Fed’s benchmark overnight interest rate as far as three years down the road.
+The futures market is used both to hedge for and bet outright on the level of the Fed’s benchmark overnight interest rate as far as three years down the road.

 The effectiveness of negative rate policy remains the subject of debate in global central banking circles.
-The idea has at least one high-profile fan, President Donald Trump, who tweeted favorably about them again this week.
+The idea has at least one high-profile fan, President Donald Trump, who tweeted favorably about negative rates again this week.

+Trump has frequently called negative rates a way to limit dollar strength and keep U.S. exports competitive, calling the Fed “Boneheads” last September for failing to pursue the policy.

+“As a former real estate developer, the idea of being able to borrow at low or negative rates suits Trump’s mindset,” said Mark Sobel, a longtime former U.S. Treasury and International Monetary Fund official and currency policy expert.
+“The strong dollar has given him a lever to push for that.”

 Powell is only the latest in a string of U.S. policymakers to rebuff the idea that a sub-zero policy is on the table.
 At least six of the 12 presidents of the Fed’s regional banks have shot the idea down, and Powell noted during Wednesday’s event that disregard for it has been the subject of rare unanimity among policymakers.